GrahamDumpleton-abandoned/jupyter-notebooks/README.md

 When you visit the URL you will be prompted for the password you entered via the template to get access to the notebook server.

 If you use any of the ``s2i-minimal-notebook``, ``s2i-scipy-notebook`` or ``s2i-tensorflow-notebook`` images in the ``NOTEBOOK_IMAGE`` field of the template, you will be presented with an empty work directory.
-You create create new notebooks or upload one as necessary.
+You can create new notebooks or upload your own as necessary.

 Do note that by default any work you do is not being saved in a persistent volume.
 Thus if the notebook server is restarted at any point by you explicitly, or by OpenShift, your work will be lost.

-To enable you to preserve your work, even if the notebook server is restarted, you should attach a persistent volume to the notebook server.
+To enable you to preserve your work, even if the notebook server is restarted, you should attach a persistent storage volume to the notebook server.
 This can be done from the _Deployments_ page for your notebook server.

 ![image](images/deployments_attach_storage_notebook.png)